dotlang/language/doc/RFE.md

 And the compiler should keep track of a variable to know if it is a ref or not.
 So let's make these changes: Remove the concept of pointer or reference + all it's related notations.

+? - Can a union contain unnamed types?
+`type A := union[int, {x:int, y:int}]`?
+Then how can we fetch the second case?

+? - what is the difference between single and double quote string literals?

+? - can we use `@` to cast from literal tuple to typed?